The God Touch9 April, 2020

-This was the drama of Augustine, escaping from himself, standing outside the interiority, going outside, to externally find the satisfaction of his intimate desires.
+Running away from himself was the drama of Saint Augustine, escaping from himself, standing outside the interiority, going outside, to externally find the satisfaction of his intimate desires.

-He goes through time tasting a superficial life that leaves him with a frustration, an internal conflict and an existential restlessness.
-The years passed and his drama continues; later he realizes, expressing it with nostalgia, that nothing outside his intimate being delights him according to his aspirations; His expectations always fall short.
-This leads him to seek eagerly towards the superficial, searching for more and more of what is really increasingly toxic.
+He goes through time tasting superficial life that leaves him with frustration, an internal conflict, and existential restlessness.
+Passed the years, his drama continues.
+Later on, he realizes, expressing it with nostalgia, that nothing outside his intimate being delights him according to his aspirations.
+His expectations always fall short.
+These expectations lead him to seek eagerly towards the superficial, searching for more and more of what is increasingly toxic.

-Immersed in this effect, he advances the years of his agitated youth, very restless in his deep desires.
+Immersed in this toxic effect, he lives many years of his youth agitated, very restless in his deep desires.
 He keeps a tension that directs his life towards something or someone that gives him a purpose.
-It was a planned search for pleasure that always left him empty, however with an intense desire to find the Truth, to order love in the midst of desires that divides him within his being, following the push from two dimensions: concupiscence and charity.
+It was a planned search for pleasure that always left him empty.
+However, with an intense desire to find the Truth and an ordered love in his desires, Augustines found himself pushed from two dimensions: concupiscence and charity.

-In such a hard fight between what it was and what it wanted to be, the tears of his mother (Monica), prayerful, patient and confident, get an answer, and the time of God arrives for Augustine, the moment to understand that his restlessness will only cease, when he decide to order himself deeply.
+In such a hard fight between what he was and what he wanted to be, the tears of his mother (Monica), prayerful, patient, and confident, get an answer.
+And the time of God arrives for Augustine, the moment to understand that his restlessness will only cease when he decided to order himself deep inside.

-Augustine´s restlessness was a product of had been seduced by false values and ideals, the wrong gods proposed by the society where he was immersed, and that dived him into the most terrible doubts.
+The restlessness of Saint Augustine was a product of being seduced by false values and ideals.
+The wrong gods proposed by his society dived him into the most terrible doubts.
 This burden of anxiety and emptiness will only find an answer when he met the absolute Truth, God.

 How great, what a grace, that Augustine’s inner struggle culminates in the encounter with the Truth!